Washi1337/AsmResolver/docs/peimage/imports.rst

 While the Import Hash can be a good identifier for native PE images, for .NET images this is not the case. .NET images usually only import a single external symbol (either ``mscoree.dll!_CorExeMain`` or ``mscoree.dll!_CorDllMain``), and as such they will almost always have the exact same Import Hash.
+See :ref:`pe-typereference-hash` for an alternative for .NET images.